Jaycode88/veg-centric-msp3/README.md

     - Recipe cards are the visual representation of individual recipes within our web application.
 Each recipe card provides a comprehensive overview of a specific recipe, allowing users to quickly assess its details, category, and more.

     - The recipe cards are designed to offer a visually pleasing and user-friendly experience.
 They provide a quick and convenient way for users to browse through our recipe collection, find dishes of interest, and take actions based on their preferences.

+    - The recipe cards were created with [Materialize](https://materializecss.com/)

 ![screenshot](static/documentation/recipecard.webp)